Heidi Thorne is an author and business speaker specializing in sales and marketing topics for coaches, consultants, and solopreneurs.

 - What Makes Them Tick.
 Some of these businesses are started for the love of the business, following a "do what you love, the money will follow" philosophy.
 While often not the wisest of things to do in business (reading the books The E-Myth and The Entrepreneur Equation explain why), these small business owners may not even pay attention to financials and other business metrics.
 Usually not "empire builders," they value freedom and flexibility to run a business on their terms.

 - Tips for Selling to Them.
-Most micro, SOHO and solopreneur business owners have a high personal investment in their companies.
+Most micro, SOHO, and solopreneur business owners have a high personal investment in their companies.
 So every dollar is coming out of their own pockets.
 Resistance to part with personal cash may make them difficult to close.
-Also they are often attracted to DIY (do it yourself) strategies and seek flexibility (no contracts, no penalties for cancellations, easy returns, etc.).
-Part of this is "I'd rather do it myself" attitude stems from their necessity to wear many functional hats within a one-person operation.
+Also, they are often attracted to DIY (do it yourself) strategies and seek flexibility (no contracts, no penalties for cancellations, easy returns, etc.).
+Part of this is an "I'd rather do it myself" attitude that stems from their necessity to wear many functional hats within a one-person operation.
 Showing them how your offering can help them keep flying solo in their businesses can help them buy in.

 Small to Medium Businesses (SMB)